Incident DetailsCause of Death:

 Officer Moore was assigned to the North District and was posthumously awarded the department's Medal of Honor and Purple Heart.

-He was survived by his parents, Spencer and Jo Ann; and sister, Carol Bongfeldt.
+He was single and survived by his parents, Spencer and Jo Ann; and sister, Carol Bongfeldt.
 His mother retired as a sergeant and his father retired as a lieutenant with the department.

 • Officer Moore was the first of two Indiana line of duty deaths in 2011.